Canner/WrenAI/README.md

 ## 🎯 Our Vision & Mission

-Wren AI’s mission is to democratize data by bringing AI Agent with SQL ability to any data source.
+Wren AI’s mission is to democratize data by bringing AI agents with SQL ability to any data source.

 🤩 [About our Vision](https://www.getwren.ai/post/the-new-wave-of-composable-data-systems-and-the-interface-to-llm-agents)